Real Estate Analysis

 - 2014 Statewide Operating Expense Database (PDF) - year-end 2012 data

-- HTC Applicable Percentages and Calculation of Underwriting Rates to be Used (PDF) or (XLS) - updated 3/7/14
+- HTC Applicable Percentages and Calculation of Underwriting Rates to be Used (PDF) or (XLS) - updated by the fifth day of each month.

 Real Estate Analysis is providing this data as advisory and indicative and solely as a point of reference.
 Factors affecting operating expenses (such as development type, size, location and age, as well as target population and management philosophies) may vary, and the user should consider these possible deviations.
 For that reason, under no circumstances should it (or any derivative thereof) be used in whole or in part for developing an operating expense pro forma for any specific project, except in a purely theoretical environment for comparative purposes.